Operation Gyroscope: Demise

 Despite the initial popularity of Gyroscope among soldiers, it could not survive the effects of the New Look army personnel reductions and lack of long-term support from the United States Department of the Army.
-Although forces in Europe lost only 28,000, the army was reduced by 210,000 between 1955 and 1958, and then CONUS forces were furthered stretched by the creation of the Strategic Army Corps by General Maxwell D. Taylor, who replaced Ridgway as army chief of staff in mid-1955.
-This committed the army to maintaining an additional four-combat ready CONUS divisions for overseas rapid response commitments.
+Although forces in Europe lost only 28,000, the army was reduced by 210,000 between 1955 and 1958.
+CONUS forces were further stretched by the creation of the Strategic Army Corps by General Maxwell D. Taylor, who replaced Ridgway as army chief of staff in mid-1955.
+This committed the army to maintaining an additional four combat-ready CONUS divisions for overseas rapid response commitments.
 By 1958, there were not enough stateside counterparts available for rotations with the divisions in Germany.
 The problem was compounded by Taylor's simultaneous Pentomic reorganization, which resulted in smaller divisions with different logistical requirements being sent overseas.
 The Pentomic reorganization broke up regiments in order to optimize the army for nuclear war, contradicting Gyroscope goals of building unit cohesion and tradition.
 With contrasting imperatives and budget constraints, the Army leadership was forced to choose between a system that served its bureaucratic and organizational needs and one that theoretically benefited the individual soldier.
 Further contributing to the end of the program were optimistic assessments that supported the belief that morale and retention had improved enough that the army could be draft only the best out of each draft class.
 Such assessments relied on selective interpretation of data, exemplified by Taylor's claim in a 1956 speech that retention had jumped from 17 to nearly 60 percent, even though in this figure he counted those who enlisted to pursue reserve rather than active duty careers.